Mermade/widdershins/README.md

 ![Widdershins screenshot](https://github.com/Mermade/oa2s-comparison/blob/master/docs/widdershins.png?raw=true)

-Widdershins supports the `x-code-samples` [vendor-extension](https://github.com/Rebilly/ReDoc/blob/master/docs/redoc-vendor-extensions.md#operation-object-vendor-extensions) to completely customise your documentation.
-Alternatively, you can edit the default code-samples in the `templates` sub-directory, or override them using the `user_templates` option to specify a directory containing your templates.

-Widdershins supports the use of multiple language tabs with the same language (i.e. plain Javascript and Node.Js).
-To use this support you must be using Slate (or one of its ports compatible with) version 1.5.0 or higher.
-[Shins](https://github.com/mermade/shins) versions track Slate version numbers.

 ### News

 As of v2.1.0 Widdershins expands the definition of OpenAPI body parameters / requestBodies (and AsyncAPI headers and payloads) by default.
 You can restore the old behaviour by using the `--noschema` option.